 12.2. in respect of libel or slander or in Scotland defamation, committed in the conduct of the Business by the insured, any employee or former employee of the insured, and where the Business is or was carried on in partnership, any partner or former partner of the insured;

 12.3. by reason of any dishonest or fraudulent act or omission committed in the conduct of the Business by any employee (other than a director of a body corporate) or former employee (other than a director of a body corporate) of the insured;

 and against claims arising in connection with the Business in respect of:

 12.4. any loss of money or other property whatsoever belonging to the insured or for which the insured is legally liable in consequence of any dishonest or fraudulent act or omission of any employee (other than a director of a body corporate) or former employee (other than a director of a body corporate) of the insured; and

 12.5. legal liability incurred by reason of loss of documents and cost and expenses incurred in replacing or restoring such documents.

-The Professional Indemnity cover outlined in the clauses above shall offer levels and limits of cover as required by the FCA or other applicable prevailing regulatory body; and shall apply to all instances involving General Insurance Business conducted through the Agencies held by the Company and facilitated by any of the Source Software systems.
+The Professional Indemnity cover outlined in the clauses above shall offer levels and limits of cover as required by the FCA or other applicable prevailing regulatory body; and shall apply to all instances involving General Insurance Business conducted through the Agencies held by the Company and facilitated by any of Red Apple Group Limited’s software systems.